robtimus/obfuscation-core/src/site/markdown/examples.md

 ### Using a fixed length

 Similar to using `Obfuscator.all`, by default an obfuscator built using `Obfuscator.portion` leaks out the length of the original text.
-If your text has a variable length, you should consider providing a fixed length to the result.
-The length of the obfuscated part will then be the same no matter how long the input is:
+If your text has a variable length, you should consider specifying a fixed total length for the result.
+The length of the result will then be the same no matter how long the input is:

     Obfuscator obfuscator = Obfuscator.portion()
             .keepAtStart(2)
             .keepAtEnd(2)
-            .withFixedLength(3)
+            .withFixedTotalLength(6)
             .build();
     CharSequence obfuscated = obfuscator.obfuscateText("Hello World");
-    // obfuscated represents "He***ld"
+    // obfuscated represents "He**ld"
     obfuscated = obfuscator.obfuscateText("foo");
-    // obfuscated represents "fo***o"
+    // obfuscated represents "fo**oo"

+Note that if `keepAtStart` and `keepAtEnd` are both specified, parts of the input may be repeated in the result if the input's length is less than the combined number of characters to keep.
+This makes it harder to find the original input.
+For example, if in the example `foo` would be obfuscated into `fo***o` instead, it would be clear that the input was `foo`.
+Instead, it can now be anything that starts with `fo` and ends with `oo`.

 ## Using a predefined function